develhope/FS-React-Node-course-materials---tutors/exercises/Node.js/README.md

 ## Exercise 1: Explore with the Node.js REPL

+Create a script that outputs the total of 5 + 6 when you run it with Node.js.

+## Exercise 2: Explore with the Node.js REPL

 > _After Lesson: Run the Node.js REPL_

 Use the Node.js REPL to list the methods provided by the Node.js core `crypto` module.
 Use one of these methods to generate a random ID.

-## Exercise 2: Create and use CommonJS modules
+## Exercise 3: Create and use CommonJS modules

 > _After Lesson: Modules in Node.js_

-1. Create a script that uses `module.exports` to export a function.
-2. Create another script that uses `require()` to import the function and then calls it.
+There should be a script that:

+- Defines a function
+- Exports that function with module.exports

+There should be another script that:

+- Uses `require() `to import the function from the other script
+- Calls the imported function

-## Exercise 3: Create and use ECMAScript modules
+## Exercise 4: Create and use ECMAScript modules

 > _After Lesson: Modules in Node.js_

 1. Create a script that uses `export default` to export a function.
 2. Create another script that uses `import` to import the function and then calls it.

-## Exercise 4: Change the HTML response
+## Exercise 5: Change the HTML response

 > _After Lesson: Test the HTTP server_

-Create an HTTP server that sends an HTML response body with your own message.

-Run the server and use your web browser to make a request to it.
+Our HTTP server sends an HTML response body.
+Replace the text in the HTML with your own message.
+Run the server and use your web browser to test your changes.

+- Imports the Node.js core http module (or with node:http).
+- Creates an HTTP server with the http.createServer method.
+- Set the response status code to 200
+- Sets the response header: Content-Type: text/html
+- Sends an HTML response body containing any message.
+- Make the server listen to the port 3000

-## Exercise 5: Send JSON from Mars
+## Exercise 6: Send JSON from Mars

 > _After Lesson: Send a JSON response_

-Create an HTTP server that sends a JSON response body: `{ location: "Mars" }`
+Our HTTP server now sends a JSON response body.

+- Change the location in the response to "Mars".
-Run the server and make a request to it with `curl` using the `--verbose` flag.
+- Run the server and make a request to it with curl using the --verbose flag.

-What is the value of the `Content-Length` response header?
-Include this value when you submit your code solution.
+- What is the value of the Content-Length response header?

+There should be a single script that:

+- Imports the Node.js core http module (or with node:http).
+- Creates an HTTP server with the http.createServer method.
+- Sets the response header: Content-Type: application/json
+- Sends the JSON response body: { location: "Mars" }
+- The value of the Content-Length response header is 19.

-## Exercise 6: Command-line art
+## Exercise 7: Command-line art

 > _After Lesson: Using packages_